Did you make your own corn sensory bin yet?

 We are lucky enough to live on a farm so my children were able to watch how the corn got harvested and made into food for the animals.

 Afterward, we went onto our field and collected leftover corn for our sensory play experience.
-Then, my kids cleaned the corn off and peeled all the little grains that kept them busy a whole afternoon itself.
+Then, my kids cleaned the corn off and peeled all the little grains that kept them busy a whole afternoon.

 The setup itself is super easy and very fast.
 Simply fill your preferred bin with your fun materials and add your toys.

-Which toys your wondering, that’s up to you and depending on what you can find in your house.
+Which toys are you wondering about, that’s up to you and depends on what you can find in your house.
 But sand toys always work for these activities.

 Use a shuffle and small jars, ice cube trays, cups, baby food containers, or even muffin trays to create a great opportunity for your little one to dig, scoop, and dump.

 Subscribe to our newsletter now and never miss an update on new ideas for kids or free printables!

-But let’s get back to our farm sensory play activity and see what we will need for it:
+But let’s get back to our farm sensory play activity and see what we will need for our corn kernel sensory bin:

 - corn grains

 - farm toys

-The step by step tutorial is super easy.
-Let’s take a look what to do next for our fall sensory bin:
+The step-by-step tutorial is super easy.
+Let’s take a look at what to do next for our fall sensory bin:

 Step 1: Prepare Corn